 Top 10 Summer Energy-Saving Tips

-10 simple ways to save energy and money this summer:
+Simple ways to save energy and money at home

 - Set your air conditioner thermostat as high as comfortable – we recommend 78ºF or higher when you’re at home, and 85ºF when you’re gone.
 Keep inside air vents clear from furniture and other objects.